Timeliness of Service

 The policy period will be from January 1 – December 31, with the penalty progression starting new each calendar year.
 METROLift has hired a Policy Administrator to work with customers who have questions about the policy or would like to discuss a no-show or late cancellation they feel was not in their control and/or marked incorrectly.
-The number to call to speak with the policy administrator is 713-225-0119 then hit option 2, Monday - Friday 8:00 a.m. - 5:00 p.m.
+To speak with the policy administrator call 713-225-0119 then press option #2, Monday - Friday 8:00 a.m. - 5:00 p.m.
 Bilingual staff is available, if requested.

 Letters are mailed at the beginning of each month; patrons have at least 15 days to request an appeal.
 If no appeal is requested, the suspension will start on the date stated in the letter.

 Right to Appeal Suspension of Service